Negligence occurs when a person causes damage to another person through either an act, or a failure to act. Learn the elements of Negligence.

 Costs for legal fees are at the discretion of the court, but usually occur as follows:

 |Winner||Reason of Irregular Judgment||Reason of Discretion|

 |Respondent (Plaintiff) Wins||Respondent Receives Costs||Respondent Receives Costs|

 A costs order will usually be made on either a standard basis (some of the legal fees incurred) or an indemnity basis (most of the legal fees incurred).
 However, a costs order will usually only relate to the application to obtain default judgment and the appearance of the solicitors at the application to hear the matter.

 The decision to award costs either on the standard basis or the indemnity basis will usually be determined based on the conduct of the parties.
 It is important to act rationally and appropriately in the attempt to avoid an adverse costs order.

 Self-represented litigants are not entitled to obtain costs for their time.

 If you have had a default judgement awarded against you, but you have a valid defence, then you should consider getting the default judgement set aside.
 It is particularly important to do so sooner rather than later as a judgement is the foundation for a bankruptcy notice, statutory demand and/or enforcement proceedings which can have serious ramifications.
 Further, a court may not allow you to set aside a default judgment if you delay too long.

-Need help with a Default Judgement?
+Do you need help with a Default Judgement?

-Find out how we can help you with your case.
+Default Judgements are often a part of a larger matter.
+See how we can help you with your case.